Transforming Lives

 Dr. Mark Bear is Picower Professor of Neuroscience in The Picower Institute for Learning and Memory and the Department of Brain and Cognitive Sciences, Massachusetts Institute of Technology.
 He was an Investigator of the Howard Hughes Medical Institute for 22 years from 1994 to 2015 and served as Director of the Picower Institute from 2007 to 2009.
 Prior to moving to MIT in 2003, Dr. Bear was on the faculty of Brown University School of Medicine for 17 years.

-Dr. Randy Carpenter’s career experience includes providing primary care to underserved populations, performing clinical and basic science research, and leadership positions in academic medicine, pharmaceutical, and biotechnology companies.
-Most recently, he founded Seaside Therapeutics to leverage breakthrough scientific discoveries and develop therapeutics capable of correcting molecular perturbations that increase vulnerability to intellectual disability and autism.
+Dr. Carpenter’s career experience includes leadership positions in academic medicine, pharmaceutical, and biotechnology companies.
+He previously founded Seaside Therapeutics to leverage breakthrough scientific discoveries and develop therapeutics capable of correcting molecular perturbations that increase vulnerability to intellectual disability and autism.
+He currently serves as the CMO of the Rett Syndrome Research Trust, is a member of the advisory boards of EU-AIMS and the Translational Neuroscience Center of Boston Children’s Hospital, and is a research affiliate in the Department of Brain and Cognitive Sciences at MIT.

 Randall Carpenter, MD